fakeplant/lxs/README.md

 $ npm install
 ```

-2. Rename `.env.example` to `.env` and fill in the required values.
+2. Optional: Rename `.env.example` to `.env` and fill in the required values.

 3. Build the project: